 Experimental design and sample description

-As previously introduced, research using clinical samples represents a logistical challenge.
-In the context of this thesis two different approaches were of interest and a collaborative project was established with High-Throughput Genomics at the WCHG.
-On one side, the cryopreservation of PBMCs in liquid nitrogen using DMSO followed by thawing, recovery and FACS isolation of the cell population of interest (Figure 1.13).
-On the other side, the performance of an optimised protocol developed by High-Throughput Genomics using DSP in
+As previously introduced, research using clinical samples presents a logistical challenge.
+In the context of this thesis two different approaches were of interest and a collaborative project to investigate these was established with High-Throughput Genomics at the WCHG.
+The first approach was cryopreservation of PBMCs in liquid nitrogen using DMSO followed by thawing, recovery and FACS isolation of the cell population of interest (Figure 1.13).
+Secondly, the performance of an optimised protocol developed by High-Throughput Genomics using DSP in